How to Enable and Use npm (Node.js Package Manager) in ServBay

 Updating Project Dependencies

-To ensure that your project’s dependencies are up to date (within the version ranges specified in package.json
+To ensure that your project’s dependencies are up to date (within the version ranges specified in package.json), use the npm update command.

 Using npm Scripts